 You’re planning on buying a new Mac laptop.
 So you head over to your local Apple store, or you peruse the pages of Apple’s website, and you find yourself with money to spend but no idea on which MacBook to buy.

 Don’t worry!
 That’s why we’re here.
 In this guide, we’ll go over Apple’s current MacBook lineup, point out their differences and similarities, and provide you with the information you need to pick the right MacBook for you.
-You can get more in-depth information in our reviews of the MacBook Air, MacBook and the MacBook Pro.

 The affordable choice: MacBook Air